SvelteKit + Cloudflare Workers

 5. Cron ingest — the workaround

 SvelteKit’s @sveltejs/adapter-cloudflare doesn’t expose a scheduled() export on the generated worker (issue #4841 ).
-The easiest fix: an HTTP endpoint that does the ingest, plus a post-build script that appends a scheduled handler calling that endpoint.
+The fix is an HTTP endpoint that does the ingest, plus a post-build patch on _worker.js that appends a scheduled handler calling it.
+The patch is what contrail append-scheduled does.

 Endpoint: